cortexproject/cortex/docs/getting_started.md

     -consul.hostname=consul:8500
 ```

-And have Promethues send data to the first replica:
+And have Prometheus send data to the first replica:

 ```sh
 $ ./prometheus --config.file=./documentation/examples/prometheus.yml